Top 5 Sapa Tourist Attractions

-A great deal of rocks in shape of dragon claws and fin appear to our eyes and we will think of being lost in a wonderland.
-Standing on the peak, you will enjoy particularly interesting landscapes around as much as you wish and throw your view farer to make the most of poetic beauty of Sapa town looming in clouds.
+A lot of rocks in the shape of dragon claws and fin appear to our eyes and we will think of being lost in a wonderland.
+Standing on the peak, you will enjoy particularly interesting landscapes around as much as you wish and throw your view further to make the most of poetic beauty of Sapa town looming in clouds.

 5. Fansipan Mountain